0oSaraho0/pp4-kids-activity-site/README.md

 ## Accessibility

+I used the [Wave Accessability](https://wave.webaim.org/)tool to check for aid accessability testing.

+All pages came up with zero errors.

+They are showing Alerts that show redundant links, on the home page the site logo and the home link on the nav bar are the same.

+I have cosen to leave these links as they are because I think they make navigation around the site better.

 ## Validator Testing

 All pages were run through the [w3 HTML validator](https://validator.w3.org/).
 Initially there were some errors, for example   there were some missing closing tags and a <p> tag that was used incorrectly inside a <span>.